SFStefenon/DamLevelHydroelectric/README.md

 # Wavelet-Seq2Seq-LSTM with Attention

+The poposed method uses wavelet transform, seq2seq-LSTM, and attention mechanism.

+> The wavelet transform makes noise reduction for chaotic time series.

+> The seq2seq-LSTM makes predictions based on the history of variation in the dam level of the hydroelectric plant.

+> The attention mechanism assigns appropriate weight to each encoder's hidden state output, and maps them to the output sequence, solving the problem of having a weak memory about the previous time steps in a long time series.

 This repository presents a wavelet Seq2Seq long short-term memory network with attention mechanism model.

 Two time-varying sequences are generated to evaluate a sequence-to-sequence learning (Seq2Seq) signal.